Subscribe to Newsletter

 As children get older, teaching them the magic of compound interest, helping them track their spending so they know where their money goes, and even offering incentives for saving can help develop good financial habits.
 Parents can act as their child’s creditor to teach about borrowing money and paying interest.
 And don’t forget to discuss credit cards and the potential dangers and benefits they can offer.
 As young adults get closer to leaving the nest, it’s a good time to talk about setting up an emergency fund.

 Be a good example and include children in your money management.
 Teaching children a good financial foundation benefits everyone, and builds a strong base for other good habits.
-Consult the Iowa Insurance Division’s Save4later website for information on how to build a strong financial foundation.
+Consult the Iowa Department of Insurance and Financial Services’s Save4later website for information on how to build a strong financial foundation.

 • Share: